Puerto Galera – Port of the Galleons

 You can get to Batangas from any of the following bus terminals in Metro Manila:

-- Bus Terminals near the corner of Taft Avenue and Gil Puyat Avenue (formerly Buendia), Pasay City – this is the terminal nearest the Airport.
+- Bus Terminal close to the corner of Taft Avenue and Gil Puyat Avenue (formerly Buendia), Pasay City – this terminal is nearest the Airport.

 - Terminal near Ali Mall, Araneta Center, Cubao, Quezon City.